28 Years Later reviews, cast, and everything else you need to know about Danny Boyle's zombie horror sequel

 28 Years Later trailer

-We got our first look at 28 Years Later back in December 2024 – but despite its two-minute (and seven seconds) runtime, it's pretty cryptic.
+We got our first look at 28 Years Later back in December 2024 – but despite its two-minute (and seven seconds) runtime, it's a pretty cryptic promo.
 It opens with a bunch of children watching Teletubbies in a dated-looking terraced house, as the clip explains, "It began 10,228 days ago.
 Days became weeks."

-The footage then shows us a wide shot of an isolated island, before we see a creepy scarecrow with an arrow through its "head", a bunch of memorial crosses, and a young man steering a horse and a cart.
+The footage, which you can see above, then shows us a wide shot of an isolated island, before we see a creepy scarecrow with an arrow through its "head", a bunch of memorial crosses, and a young man steering a horse and a cart.
 "Weeks became years," the text continues ominously, as it cuts to illustrated posters of "roles in our community" such as seamster, lookout, and councillor.

 We get shots of the island's watch tower and armory as two characters pass through its heavily guarded gates and start walking the causeway between the island and mainland England.
-It all gets a bit a later-season Walking Dead after that, as it follows the characters – armed with bows and arrows – through fields, abandoned farmyards, and infected-ridden sewer systems.
+It all gets a bit a later-season Walking Dead after that, as it follows the characters – armed with bows and arrows – through fields, abandoned farmyards, and sewer systems crawling with the dead.

 28 Years Later cast